top of page

 Day 11: Our fifth walk, and a soak in the medicinal waters of Caldas

 After lunch, we’ll take a short minibus ride to Caldas de Reis, famous for its healing thermal waters.
 For centuries, these waters have been soothing weary travelers, and today, you’re in for a treat.
-At the stylish Balneario Acuña spa resort, you’ll experience a thermal circuit like no other.
-Picture yourself relaxing in a jacuzzi with views over the Umia River, followed by a journey through a circular shower, steam bath, and hydromassage tub.
+At our hotel, the stylish Balneario Acuña spa resort, you will be able to relax in the thermal waters of the outdoor pool, situated next to the Umia river, and then enjoy the same therapeutic benefits of the mineral-medicinal water in an indoor jacuzzi.
 Optional massages and treatments are available for those wanting an extra dose of relaxation.

-We stay one night in Padron.
+We stay one night in Caldas de Reis.
 Meals: B, D

 -Today includes: minibus transfer Pontevedra-Padrón, with vehicle support along the stage of the Camino; Camino stage 5: Pontevedra to